raghavtalwar/Red-Team-Operations/11 - Collection (TA0009)/SANS SEC 565 Workbook - 1.md

 ![[Pasted image 20240114153709.png]]

 ##### Troubleshooting
+Be methodical when troubleshooting network communications, start testing connections where you maintain control instead of generating unnecessary activity.
+TLDR: We maintain control of all those assets.
 - First check the communication between blue and gray space.
 	- This means testing data flow, redirector or proxy settings, ip addresses, etc.
-- This should always be tested first because you maintain control of all those assets.
 - Then check that gray space is able to communicate with red space,
 	- This generates traffics and logs!
 - Lastly, or sometimes firstly, ensure the exploit is weaponized for the system you are targeting, test the exploit in a local lab environment.